redding/rb/README.md

 ### Using With `.ruby-version` Files

-If no explicit @<verion> parameter is specified, it will look for the version in a file named `.ruby-version` in your current directory and its parent directories, followed by your home directory.
+If no explicit @<verion> parameter is specified, rb will look for the version in a file named `.ruby-version` in your current directory and its parent directories, followed by your home directory.

 The `.ruby-version` files are expected to contain nothing but the installation requested.